open-sdg/open-sdg/docs/configuration.md

   - /assets/css/custom.css
 ```

 NOTE: This approach is deprecated.
-It is recommended to use [this](configuration.md#custom_css) approach instead.
+It is recommended to intstead [put your custom styles into a _sass folder](customisation/#adding-custom-css).

 ### custom_js